 Here is what we found on just three of our (10) plants:

-Now, what you do with the hornworms is entirely up to you, personally, I thought they’d make great “treats” for our chickens, but you can drown them, squish them, or let them go somewhere else far, far away from your garden.
-My husband prefers to go Catfishing with them!
+Personally, we think they make great “treats” for our chickens, but you can drown them, squish them, or let them go somewhere else far, far away from your garden.
+My husband prefers to go catfishing with them!